prOttonicFusion/py-results/README.md

 # pyResults
-A result wrapper object for Python
+A result wrapper class for Python

 ## Installation
 The package can be installed from GitHub using Pip: